pudly/schmopera-hugo/content/articles/in-review-tannhuser-at-roh.md

 date = "2016-04-27T09:44:00+01:00"
 lastmod = "2016-04-27T11:48:00+01:00"
 publishDate = "2016-04-27T11:32:00+01:00"
 short_description = "The dancers moved in a constant, fluid canon, the men tirelessly chasing the teasing women, hurling themselves across a long spinning banquet table, trading clothes and bending their bodies like elastic rag dolls.
 Visually, it was the high point of the production, relaxing into what became a static tale.
-It's not inappropriate, to place the audience in the shoes of Tannhäuser himself, who goes from the heights of pleasure and excitement, and returns to the mortal world; indeed, no human stimulation would quite meet of Venusberg." slug = "in-review-tannhuser-at-roh" title = "In review: Tannhäuser at ROH"
+It&#039;s not inappropriate, to place the audience in the shoes of Tannhäuser himself, who goes from the heights of pleasure and excitement, and returns to the mortal world; indeed, no human stimulation would quite meet of Venusberg." slug = "in-review-tannhuser-at-roh" title = "In review: Tannhäuser at ROH"
 +++